 - All persons (over six months of age) with chronic medical conditions

-There is no sharp cut-off age for older adults and though a survey conducted by the Vaccine European New Integrated Collaboration Effort network (VENICE III) shows that many countries use the age of 65 years as a threshold, while other countries use younger ages.
+There is no sharp cut-off age for older adults, however many countries use the age of 65 years as a threshold, while other countries use younger ages.

 The list of chronic medical conditions in patients often recommended for vaccination in EU/EEA Member States include diseases affecting the:

 - endocrine system e.g. diabetes

 - hepatic system e.g. liver cirrhosis

 - any condition compromising respiratory functions e.g. morbid obesity (BMI > 40), physical handicap in children and adults

 - immunosuppression due to disease or treatment including due to haematological conditions and HIV infection.

 In May 2012, WHO SAGE (Strategic Advisory Group of Experts on immunization) delivered its opinion on seasonal influenza immunisation and published a new Position paper on the use of influenza vaccines in the Weekly Epidemiological Record.
 This was supported by a background paper that announced a change from the WHO 2005 guidance in declaring a new group, pregnant women, the priority for immunisation above all other groups.